bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 00:32:50

-Yeah, I mean, there's kind of...
 There's ideas.
 Yeah, there are ideas for using CAT and CheXIG from Stack to do these very messy script, giant programs that people put on chain.
 I'm very skeptical of all that.
-And frankly, like, if you think about what are the things that you actually want to use Covenants for, I have two things I'm excited about.
+And frankly, like, if you think about what are the things that you actually want to use covenants for, I have two things I'm excited about.
 Number one is vaults, which like literally everybody using Bitcoin should care about because it's about safer custody.
 And number two is something like coin pools, where you could actually scale Bitcoin by sharing UTXO ownership in a trustless way.
 Coin pools is still a science experiment.